This Linux malware uses open source software to hide its malicious processes

-Security researchers have discovered that a notorious threat group has upgraded its arsenal with a new tool that enable its malware to avoid detection using Linux.
+Security researchers have discovered that a notorious threat group has upgraded its arsenal with a new tool that enable its malware to avoid detection in Linux.

 Researchers at AT&T’s Alien Labs report that the TeamTNT cybercrime group, known for its break-ins into popular cloud instances for mining cryptocurrency, is now using a detection-evasion tool that is based on the open source libprocesshider library.